 Patricia has been a volunteer with the Emma L. Bowen Community Service for over forty-five years.
 She spent thirty years of her career with the NYC Department of Housing Preservation and Development (HPD), from which she recently retired as Director of Operations.
-Before joining HPD, positions included Assistant to the Deputy Chancellor of the Board of Education and liaison to the Partnership for New York City under BOE Chancellor Frank Macchiarola, Consultant on school-based planning and management for the New York Economic Development Council, Lecturer and Research Associate at Hunter’s College Department of Urban Planning, Conciliator with the U. S. Department of Justice Community Relations Service, Region II, NY, NJ, PR and Virgin Islands and Research Associate for various private and nonprofit enterprises.
+Before joining HPD, positions included Assistant to the Deputy Chancellor of the Board of Education and liaison to the Partnership for New York City under BOE Chancellor Frank Macchiarola, Consultant on school-based planning and management for the New York Economic Development Council, Lecturer and Research Associate at Hunter’s College Department of Urban Planning, Conciliator and Crisis Intervention specialist U. S. Department of Justice Community Relations Service, Northeastern Region II (NY, NJ, VI, PR), and Research Associate for various private and nonprofit enterprises.
 For over twenty-five years, she volunteered with Black Citizens for A Fair Media (BCFM) and is a board member of the Emma L. Bowen Foundation for Minority Interests in Media.
 Over the years, Patricia has been proud to contribute her skills and energy to creating systems, programs and services that have improved the quality of life of thousands of families and individuals nationwide.
 She has received numerous honors and plaques in recognition of her service.
 Patricia is committed to insuring that the Emma L. Bowen Community Service Center has a sustainable and viable future in our ever-changing communities.

 Dr. Simon Nzuzi, DPM, Vice-Chairperson